 Possession of burglarious tools cases can be defended by a Concord criminal defense lawyer in a variety of ways.

 The Commonwealth is required to prove beyond a reasonable doubt that the defendant knew the tool could reasonably be used to break into a structure and the defendant specifically intended to use the tool in that manner.
 If the tool could be used in a lawful manner (which is almost always the case), it is sometimes difficult for the Commonwealth to prove that the defendant intended to use the tool unlawfully.
 Attorney Spring will present any alternative theory to the jury at trial, including whether the tools could have been used for the defendant’s employment.
 Any item that qualifies as a burglarious tool can typically be found in a contractor’s work truck.

 These types of items are ordinarily discovered when the police are searching a suspect’s clothes or bags.
 There is almost always a question of whether the police were justified in conducting a search of the defendant, which will almost always be done without a warrant.
 Attorney Spring will file motions to suppress the allegedly illegal items in cases where the police conducted questionable searches.

 A felony conviction is always a serious matter, and you can be at a serious disadvantage if you are represented by an unqualified, incompetent attorney.
-Attorney Chris Spring prosecuted burglarious tools cases when he worked as an assistant district attorney, and he has defended the same charges as a Middlesex County possession of burglarious tools attorney.
+Attorney Chris Spring prosecuted burglarious tools cases when he worked as an assistant district attorney, and he has defended the same charges as a Concord possession of burglarious tools attorney.
 He has tried hundreds of cases in his career and has been successful in defending these charges.
 If you are charged with possessing burglarious tools, you should call Middlesex County criminal defense attorney Chris Spring and schedule a complimentary consultation to discuss your options regardless of whether you were accused of receiving stolen property or forgery.